The name Violet means Purple/blue Flower and is of English origin. Violet is a name that's been primarily used for girls.

 Fictional Violets include Violet Gray from the Peanuts comic, as well as Violet Beauregarde from the novel Charlie and the Chocolate Factory and movie Willie Wonka and the Chocolate Factory, featuring the line, "You're turning violet, Violet!"

-There is also a Broadway show by the name Violet about the tiel character on a bus and the people she meets on the journey.
-Violet Crawley is a character on the television show Downton Abbey.
+There is also a Broadway show by the name Violet about the title character on a bus and the people she meets on the journey.
+Violet Crawley is the matriarch character on the television show Downton Abbey, played by Maggie Smith.